 How to Declare: Declaration of money can be done by filling out FinCEN Form 105 and noting the amount on your CBP customs declaration form upon your arrival in the United States.
 Failing to declare cash money over the permissible limit can lead to seizure of funds and serious penalties, so it’s important to follow the process properly.

 However, India has restrictions for outbound travelers carrying cash.
 Precisely, you can carry a maximum cash of $3,000 per person from India to USA or any other country.
-If you need to carry more than that, you can use other forms like forex cards, traveler’s cheques, or bank drafts.
-The total foreign exchange you’re allowed to take out of India under the Liberalized Remittance Scheme (LRS) is $10,000.
+If you need to carry more than that, you can use other forms like forex cards, traveler’s cheques, or bank drafts. $10,000 is the total foreign exchange you’re allowed to take out of India under the Liberalized Remittance Scheme (LRS).

-If you’re carrying Indian currency, you’re allowed to take not more than ₹25,000 per person on international flights to USA from India.
+If you’re carrying Indian currency while flying out, you’re not allowed to take more than ₹25,000 per person on international flights to USA from India.
 Anything beyond the above limits is not permitted without a formal declaration, or unless you have special approval from the Reserve Bank of India (RBI).

 • Dilip Doshi says: